aucloud/aucloud.github.io/docs/Platform_Overview/licensing/licensing.md

     Products covered by the [Flexible Virtualisation Benefit](https://www.microsoft.com/licensing/docs/view/Licensing-Guides) The Flexible Virtualisation benefit applies to all software products that are available under subscription licenses or licenses with Software Assurance coverage.
-    This includes server products such as Windows Server, SQL Server, Exchange Server, SharePoint Server, System Center and others.
+    This includes server products such as...SQL Server, Exchange Server, SharePoint Server, System Center and others.
     This also includes desktop products such as Windows 10/11, Office desktop applications and Microsoft 365 Apps.

 Customers are also able acquire and bring their own licences (for example Academic or Not For Profit) through other Microsoft licensing schemes such as the Enterprise Agreement or Open Value subscription.
 Microsoft provide specific licensing options for some [industries](https://www.microsoft.com/en-us/licensing/licensing-programs/licensing-for-industries?activetab=licensing-for-industries-pivot:primaryr4) which can be exploited.

+### BYOL Windows Server licences

+Please note that AUCloud cannot support Customers who wish to bring their own Windows Server licences to our multi-tenant platform as we already provide Windows Server licensing for these servers via Microsoft SPLA.
+AUCloud cannot 'mix and match' SPLA and FVB Windows Server licensing on these servers.

+When servers are dedicated to the Customer's use, they may bring their own licensing.
+Please contact [AUCloud Support](../support/index.md) or your sales team to discuss this in more detail.

 ### SQL Developer